Fall Harvest Salad

 Overhead view of a spoonful of balsamic honey dressing over a serving of the harvest salad.

-• Instead of honey crisp apples, feel free to try another kind.
-We also love fuji and pink lady as alternatives.
+• Instead of Honey Crisp apples, feel free to try another kind.
+Fuji and Pink Lady are other fall favorites.

-• If you don’t want to use candied walnuts, you could use regular toasted walnuts or other type of nut.
+• If you don’t want to use candied walnuts, you could use regular toasted walnuts or another type of nut.
 My Easy Caramelized Pecans would be a great alternative as well.

 A wooden serving bowl of the Fall harvest salad with the dressing over top.